Close

 Here is a list of features that every parent should look for when choosing a device for their child:

 • Quality and Security: Updating the phone to the latest software will ensure it is protected from potential security vulnerabilities while maintaining optimal performance quality.
-Findmykids and Kids360 apps are essential for kid security because they allow monitoring your child via GPS and using other convenient safety features.
+Findmykids and Kids360 apps are essential for kid security because they allow monitoring your child via GPS apps and using other convenient safety features.

 • Age Range: Pay attention to what may be suitable for your child.
 You’ll find age range recommendations in our reviews to help you make the best decision possible.